 - Vegetarian mapo tofu - to cook vegetarian and vegan mapo tofu, you can swap minced meat with vegan minced meat, finely chopped fresh mushrooms or dried shiitake mushrooms.

-- Sichuan peppercorn - It has a sizzling numbing hot sensation.
-Crushed it into the coarse grind with a mortar pastel or food processor.
-Do not suggest adding in whole.
+- Sichuan peppercorn - It has a sizzling, numbing hot sensation.
+Crush it into a coarse grind with a mortar and pestle or food processor.
+Do not suggest adding it whole.

 - Can you freeze or reheat it?
-Do not recommend freezing mapo tofu but if you have any leftovers you can store them in an air-tight container and keep it in the fridge for a couple of days.
-Simply reheat it in the microwave or over the stovetop until piping hot.
+Do not recommend freezing mapo tofu, but if you have any leftovers, you can store them in an air-tight container and keep it in the fridge for a couple of days.
+Reheat it in the microwave or over the stovetop until piping hot.